 Preheat oven to 150°C/302°F.

-Place pork belly slices in a tray.
-Quarter 1 red onion and add to tray, along with two garlic cloves.
+Place pork belly slices on a tray.
+Add 1⁄4 of a red onion and two garlic cloves.
 Add 2 teaspoons of cumin and 2 teaspoons smoked paprika.
 Season with salt and pepper.
-Pour over the beer 400ml beer.
-Then add enough water to cover the pork.
+Pour 400ml of beer over the top and then add enough water to cover the pork.

-Cover tray with tin foil and cook for 4 hours.
+Cover the tray with tin foil and cook for 4 hours.

-After 4 hours, remove pork from oven.
-Take off tin foil.
+After 4 hours, remove the pork from the oven.
+Remove the tin foil.
 Break up the pork with a fork.
-Place back in oven at 180°C/356°F for 20 minutes, until most of the liquid has evaporated and you have your dark, sticky pork.
+Place it back in the oven at 180°C/356°F for 20 minutes until most of the liquid has evaporated and you have your dark, sticky pork.

 Black bean time.
-Fry two cloves of chopped garlic in some olive oil.
-After 20 seconds, add your black beans.
-Coat them in the garlic and oil, and then mash them up.
-Add the water from the tin, and reduce down until you have a black bean mush.
+Splash some olive oil into a pan and fry two chopped garlic cloves.
+After 20 seconds, add your black beans but keep the water in the tin for later.
+Coat the beans in the garlic and oil.
+Mash them up.
+Add the water from the tin and reduce until you have a black bean mush.

-Once everything is ready, just heat up your mini tortillas, add a dollop of black bean mush, then your pork, and then the salsa.
+Once everything is ready, heat up your mini tortillas, add a dollop of black bean mush, your pork and then the salsa.
 Enjoy!